sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

 - Your cache will not need to store more data than what would fit in RAM.
 (By default, the cache is local to a single run of your application.
 It does not store data in files, or on outside servers.)

-If each of these options apply to your use case, then we highly recommend the caching features provided by SAP Cloud SDK.
+If each of these options apply to your use case, then we highly recommend that you use the caching features provided by SAP Cloud SDK in your application.

 [DONE]